I. What We Lose

 We learned from those who made it to the protection of a refugee camp in Jordan or Lebanon, that they were compelled to develop the patience of Job, the biblical character who also lost everything in a single day and long endured pain without a complaint passing his lips.
 Today refugees often languish for 15-20 years in camps, waiting for the relief of asylum.
 They undergo extreme vetting.
 Thousands line up each day to register with the UNHCR.
 UN officials interview each person multiple times.
 Who are you?
 Where are you from?
 Why are you here?
 What do you know?
 They must answer patiently and politely over and over again.
 And then they must wait for the chance that they might be in the 1 percent that the U.N. refers to the United States for resettlement.
 Then Homeland Security officials interrogate them multiple times, looking for inconsistencies in their narratives.
 Each time they must answer politely and patiently.
 Bureaucrats incessantly run the answers through U.S. security data bases, always looking for red flags.
 The vetting process takes months and even years.
 They grow older but their lives are on hold.
 Children in the camps grow up with little or no schooling.
 All endure hunger, sandstorms, sweltering heat and freezing cold.

-Unlike Job, many make their voices heard in complaint.
+Unlike Job, the silent sufferer, many raise their voices in complaint.
 And lodging complaints and organizing to protest against inhumane conditions has often brought about vital positive change.
-Those who boldly dare to raise their voices have learned important lessons in how to face and overcome any injustice, no matter where they land.
+Those who protest have learned important lessons in how to face and overcome any injustice and stand up for their rights.
 And for most of the refugees who suffer in camps and must learn to live there the best that they can, the patience and discipline they exhibit in the face of hardship and humiliation is an awesome expression of human dignity.

 III.
 The Perilous Journey and the Catch 22